Prince of Asturias Cup: Other goalscoring records

-Although the competition failed to serve as the bases for the formation of a Spanish team, many of the players who participated in this inter-regional competition earned caps for Spain, in fact, a total of 11 players have managed to score at both the Prince of Asturias Cup and at international level for Spain: Patricio, Domingo Acedo, Paulino Alcántara, Manuel Meana, Travieso, Vicente Piera, Juan Monjardín, José Luis Zabala, Josep Samitier, Carmelo and Eduardo Cubells, with Patricio and Alcántara being the only ones who scored in the first phase of the Prince of Asturias Cup (1915–18).
-Only 5 players have managed to score multiple goals on both sides: Alcántara (2/6), Travieso (3/2), Monjardín (6/3), Zabala (6/4) and Samitier (4/2).
+Although the competition failed to serve as the basis for the formation of a Spanish team, many of the players who participated in this inter-regional competition earned caps for Spain, in fact, a total of 11 players have managed to score at both the Prince of Asturias Cup and at international level for Spain: Patricio, Domingo Acedo, Paulino Alcántara, Manuel Meana, Travieso, Vicente Piera, Juan Monjardín, José Luis Zabala, Josep Samitier, Carmelo and Eduardo Cubells, with Patricio and Alcántara being the only ones who scored in the first phase of the Prince of Asturias Cup (1915–18).
+Only 5 players have managed to score multiple goals on both sides: Alcántara (2/6), Travieso (3/2), Monjardín (6/3), Zabala (6/4), and Samitier (4/2).

-The only players to have scored in both phases of the Prince of Asturias Cup are Paulino Alcántara (1915 and 1926), Antonio De Miguel (1916 and 1923–24) and Kinké (1916 and 1922–23/1923–24).
+The only players to have scored in both phases of the Prince of Asturias Cup are Paulino Alcántara (1915 and 1926), Antonio de Miguel (1916 and 1923–24) and Kinké (1916 and 1922–23/1923–24).